 Background

 Real estate development constitutes one of the largest business enterprises and gross domestic product contributors in the world (Botha et al., 2014).
-The construction industry is also recognized as a wasteful and high-cost sector emphasized with the rise of sustainability, the banking crisis and subsequent recession (Salvatierra-Garrido & Pasquire, 2011).
-McKinsey Global Institute (2017) affirmed that the industry’s productivity has trailed that of other sectors for decades and estimated there is a $1.6 trillion gap to be filled by increasing productivity if action is taken in the following areas: regulation, contractual relations, design process, supply chain integration, on-site execution, innovation and the implementation of technology and reskill the workforce.
-The real estate development processes presently discernible in South Africa is also the result of socio-cultural and economic history and a reflection of particular political thought patterns (Ramabodu et al., 2007).
+The construction industry is also recognised as a wasteful and high-cost sector, emphasised by the rise of sustainability, the banking crisis and the subsequent recession (Salvatierra-Garrido & Pasquire, 2011).
+McKinsey Global Institute (2017) affirmed that the industry’s productivity has trailed behind that of other sectors for decades and estimated there is a $1.6 trillion gap.
+This gap can be filled by increasing productivity in the following areas: regulation, contractual relations, design process, supply chain integration, on-site execution, innovation and the implementation of technology and reskill the workforce.
+The real estate development processes, presently discernible in South Africa, are also the result of socio-cultural and economic history and a reflection of particular, political thought patterns (Ramabodu et al., 2007).

-In a recently released draft proposal titled “Gauteng Spatial Development Perspective 2030”, local planning authorities argue that gated estates and communities should be eliminated to improve social cohesion.
+In a recently released draft proposal, titled “Gauteng Spatial Development Perspective 2030”, local planning authorities argued that gated estates and communities should be eliminated to improve social cohesion.
 This report, published by Gauteng’s Provincial Planning Division (GPPD), aims to create the basis for a new statutory framework to guide future land use, transport and infrastructure development in the region.
-The document states that gated estates and communities cause spatial fragmentation, congestion on major arterials, sterilised urban environment and reduced viability of public transport system preventing urban compaction.
+The document states that gated estates and communities cause spatial fragmentation, congestion on major arterials, sterilised urban environment and reduced viability of a public transport system, preventing urban compaction.
 This draft proposal aims to promote high-density residential and mixed-use development around designated public transport nodes and major road corridors referred to as transit-oriented development (TOD).

 Graaskamp (1992) states that real estate development processes involve three major groups – a consumer group, a production group and a public group.
-The producer group should ensure the development product fits as closely as possible to the needs of the tenant or purchaser while considering the values of the politically active, collective consumers and the land use or the ethic of society (Graaskamp, 1992).
-This is difficult to achieve because each group`s definition of value is different and, subsequently, have different priorities.
+The production group should ensure the development product fits as closely as possible to the needs of the tenant or purchaser while considering the values of the politically active, collective consumers and the land use or the ethic of society (Graaskamp, 1992).
+This is difficult to achieve because each group has different value definitions and, subsequently, they have different priorities.

-The process of real estate development is in itself complex and involves multiple drivers, stakeholders and contributions from many disciplines (Fisher & Collins, 1998).
+The process of real estate development is, in itself, complex and involves multiple drivers, stakeholders and contributions from many disciplines (Fisher & Collins, 1998).
 The increasing complexity of construction projects and the fragmentation of the construction industry undertaking those projects have effectively resulted in [non]-linear, uncoordinated and highly variable development processes (Kagioglou et al., 2000).
-Most importantly there is close interdependency among different design disciplines during the concept and viability stage.
-The development team in the Johannesburg context typically consist of the developer, quantity surveyor, architect, civil engineer, structural engineer, electrical engineer and landscape architect (Bowen et al., 2010).
+Most importantly, there is close interdependency among different design disciplines during the concept and viability stage.
+The development team, in the Johannesburg context, typically consists of the developer, quantity surveyor, architect, civil engineer, structural engineer, electrical engineer and landscape architect (Bowen et al., 2010).

-Appropriate design process planning and controlling is essential to support downstream processes, especially in the context of projects that are fast and complex (Wesz et al., 2013).
+Appropriate design process planning and controlling is essential to support downstream processes, especially regarding projects that are fast and complex (Wesz et al., 2013).
 This is because better integration and collaboration has been identified as key issues necessary to achieve construction performance and improvement (Jørgensen & Emmitt, 2009).
 On the other hand, collaboration requires an environment that is conducive to developing and nurturing communities of practice conducive to the transfer of knowledge (Ruikar et al., 2009).

-Problem statement
+Problem Statement

-The problem this study intends to address is a lack of tools of collaboration in the concept and viability stage of the development process causing socio cognitive barriers and reducing effectiveness of the development team (Al Sehaimi et al., 2014; Boon et al., 2016; Forgues et al., 2008; Pikas et al., 2016).
+This study intends to address the problem of a lack of tools of collaboration in the concept and viability stage of the development process that cause socio cognitive barriers and reduce effectiveness of the development team (Al Sehaimi et al., 2014; Boon et al., 2016; Forgues et al., 2008; Pikas et al., 2016).

-Problem substantiation
+Problem Substantiation